 K-State Animal Science Students Compete in Academic Quadrathlon

-KSU team places third at Midwest ASAS competition.
+KSU team places second at Midwest ASAS competition.

-In the local competition, 17 teams participated in four events: laboratory practicum, written exam, oral presentation and quiz bowl.
+In the local competition Feb.
+21-24, 20 teams including 80 students participated in four events: laboratory practicum, written exam, oral presentation and quiz bowl.

 In the laboratory practicum, the teams solve hands on problems involving animal science knowledge such as animal management and care.
 The work at each station usually involves a species such as beef or swine or a disciplinary area such as physiology or meats.